wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/340-minute-carr-to-heath.md

 ---
+doc_date: '1972-11-16'
+doc_num: 340
+doc_order: 340
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA:FC024/1315]'
-title: "340 MINUTE, CARR TO HEATH"
+title: MINUTE, CARR TO HEATH
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10206
 vol_id: 27
-doc_date: 1972-11-16
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 340 MINUTE, CARR TO HEATH

-UKNA:FC024/1315

 London, 16 November 1972

 Confidential

  **Immigration Control and the Old Commonwealth**

 When we had a word a day or 2 ago about the Old Commonwealth and our immigration control you suggested that it would be as well for a few of us to get together for an early discussion.
 I am circulating this note with a view to such a discussion.
-1
+[1](#f1)

 As you know, there has currently been a great deal of criticism about our attitude to people who wish to come here from the Old Commonwealth.
 A number of MP’s have spoken to me about it, the Daily Express is running a campaign on the point, and I have been asked to send a memorandum to Buckingham Palace.
 What seems to have brought matters to a head is the introduction on 1st January of the Immigration Act 1971 and our entry into EEC on the same date.
 Under the Act, and in accordance with the policy which we put before the country at the General Election, Commonwealth workers will no longer be admitted for settlement from the outset but, like aliens, for an initial period of 12 months with a possibility of extensions.
 Entry into the EEC will not mean any change for Commonwealth citizens but their position will be worsened by comparison with that of EEC nationals who will be free to work here without permits, and for whom there will be special arrangements at the ports to permit of their prompt passage through the controls.
 They will be admitted for a uniform period of 6 months after a check on the Suspect Index whereas Commonwealth citizens will continue to be subject to an individual examination which, however brief, will necessarily take longer.